Correspondence learning between morphologically different robots via task demonstrations: INTRODUCTION

-In this work, we aim to learn the correspondences between robots with different morphologies, between a fixed-based manipulator robot and a differential-drive mobile robot, that can learn to achieve the same tasks with significantly different bodies, actuators, and control variables.
-Inspired by \cite{seker2022imitation}, our system forms a common latent representation between different robots.
-After learning the correspondences, and given observations of a new task execution from one robot, this common representation is used to generate the execution trajectory of the same task for the other robot.
+\erhan{In this work, we aim to learn the correspondences among robots with different morphologies, including robots as different as a fixed-based manipulator and a differential-drive mobile robot, that can learn to achieve the same tasks with significantly different bodies, actuators, and control variables.} Inspired by \cite{seker2022imitation}, our system forms a common latent representation between different robots.
+After learning the correspondences, and given observations of a new task execution from one robot, this common representation is used to generate the execution trajectory of the same task for the other robots.
 Each skill in each robot is encoded by a separate Conditional Neural Movement Primitives (CNMPs) network \cite{seker2019conditional}, which is an encoder-decoder network that can produce complex target trajectories from observations on these trajectories.
 Observations are given to the CNMP encoder to generate a latent representation for the target trajectory.
 The core idea is to blend the latent representations of each robot's CNMPs in order to form a common latent representation for both robots for the same task.
 This common latent representation is then fed to separate decoders of different robots to generate the execution trajectories of the corresponding robots.
-The core idea is that the coupled CNMP system is trained such that the common latent representation, which is able to generate execution trajectories for both robots, can be obtained even only from the observations (and therefore the latent encoding) of a single robot by setting the blending weights accordingly.
+The core idea is that the coupled CNMP system is trained such that the common latent representation, which is able to generate execution trajectories for both robots, can be obtained even only from the observations (and therefore the latent encoding) of a single robot by setting the blending weights accordingly. \erhan{We envision that this approach would be beneficial in real-life if different robots are \emph{aligned}, possibly at production time, through the proposed method by using an initial fixed action set, such as manipulation of primitive shaped objects.
+Then, when one robot learns to perform a novel task, the other robots would be able to automatically have the ability to fulfill this task thanks to the initial alignment.
+From the viewpoint of world models \cite{taniguchi2023world}, our system’s objective can also be seen as using a correspondence between action trajectories in two or more models and forming a shared representation between them. }